mattdillham/Final-Project/README.md

 Slack messages were sent throughout the day.

 # Sunday november 8th
 Sebastian and Dillon were in office hours with Luke briefly.
-Kevin, Sebastian and Dillon met on Zoom calls from around 2:30-4:30om
+Kevin, Sebastian and Dillon met on Zoom calls from around 2:30-4:30pm.
+Kevin and Dillon had Zoom calls from 7:45pm until 10:30pm.

 # Responsibility Breakdown Segment 3
 # Dillon- Github and dashboard